 Sadism: the kink for providing pain.
 Masochists and sadists often come together to meet one another’s kinky needs.

 Hey, do you think you might be kinky?
 You could be right!
 Find out more.

 Savantophilia: fetish for people who have a cognitive impairment or delay.

 Sensation play: a light kink where partners exchange sensations on the skin.
 Items with different textures (soft, hard, bumpy, smooth, cold, hot, etc) can be run across the skin.
-Pain isn’t involved, but you can alternate between pain and sensation play for light BDSM.
+Pain isn’t involved, but you can alternate between pain and sensation during light BDSM play.

 Sensory deprivation: any play that prevents someone from using one of their five senses.
 Blindfolds block sight, gloves prevent touch, earmuffs deprive the sense of hearing, etc.

 Siderodromophilia: a fetish for trains or engaging in sexual activity on a train.